crystallabs/virtualtime/README.md

 30th, or 31st in a particular case.

 If the wrap-around value is not specified, negative values are not converted to positive ones, and they enter matching as-is.
+In practice, this means they will not match any `Time`s, but may match similar `VirtualTime`s.

 ### Week numbers